-Medicare is a federal program that provides healthcare coverage in “parts.”
-Part A provides coverage for hospital insurance.
-Part B provides coverage for outpatient services.
+Medicare is a federal program that offers healthcare coverage, but they come in “parts.”
+One is, Part A. which covers hospital stays and insurance.
+While Part B, covers outpatient care.

-When people refer to Medicare, they usually mean Original Medicare.
-This consists of Part A and Part B.
+When people refer to Medicare, they usually mean Original Medicare – which consists Part A and Part B.

 Medicare Advantage, also known as Medicare Part C, covers everything in Original Medicare.
 It helps bundle Part A and Part B into a single plan.
 These plans usually include additional benefits that Original Medicare doesn’t offer.
 It is provided by private insurers who follow guidelines set by the government.

 People at least 65 years of age who are U.S. citizens or permanent residents are eligible for Medicare.
-Most people eligible for Social Security are also eligible for Medicare.
+Most people who qualify for social security also qualify for Medicare.

 People younger than 65 with certain disabilities also qualify.
 Those with kidney issues also qualify for both Medicare and Medicaid benefits.